 Animals from non-approved vendors or other sources have a great potential for carrying pathogens.
 When dealing with commercial suppliers, who have multiple production colonies, it is often best to try to obtain animals from the same colony to prevent differences in biological response.
 The current health status of animals requested from these sources, must be reviewed by the VR staff and the animals must be quarantined and tested by UMB Veterinary Resources before they are placed in the UMBC colonies to ensure that they are pathogen free.Harlan – http://www.harlan.com Charles River – http://www.criver.com Taconic – http://www.taconic.com Jackson Labs – http://www.jax.org NCI Mouse Repository – http://mouse.ncifcrf.gov/ Carolina Biological – http://www.carolina.com/ Charles Sullivan Co. – http://www.researchamphibians.com/ Zebrafish International Resource Center – http://zebrafish.org/zirc/home/guide.php

-Investigators are required to conduct a search of at least two databases to search for suitable alternatives to the use of animals, to substitute procedures that may cause more than momentary, slight pain or distress to the animals and to prevent unintended and unnecessary duplication of research.
+Investigators are required to conduct a search of at least two databases when a protocol involves working with lab animals and conducting research on animals.
+This search must find suitable alternatives to the use of animals, to prevent unintended and unnecessary duplication of research, and to substitute procedures that may cause more than momentary, slight pain or distress to the animals.
 This is an AWA requirement and is specified in the government principles for use and care of animals in the PHS policy.
+The results of the search are documented in the Animal Research Protocol Form that is submitted for IACUC review.
 Alternatives can include non-animal models, procedures that cause less pain or distress, or non-mammalian models.
 At least two (2) databases must be consulted that address the “3 R’s” – Replacement – substitute animal models with non-animal techniques or lower organisms; Reduction – minimized the number of animals used; and Refinement – use of techniques and procedures that reduce pain and distress.

 ORPC has created a Literature Search for Alternatives worksheet to assist investigators with this process A variety of resources to complete the database search are on the UMBC Library site as well as the Animal Welfare Information Center.
 Please note that Medline, PubMed & Current Contents extract from the same database and should NOT be considered as two separate searches.
 A search must be completed within three (3) months of a protocol submission.